Collective Roots seeks to cultivate a healthier, stronger, more connected community - from the ground up.

 Why EAst PAlo Alto

 Though East Palo Alto is in the heart of Silicon Valley, it remains racially, economically, and culturally distinct and diverse and has benefited minimally from the area’s technology boom.
 According to U.S. Health Resources and Services Administration (HRSA) measures, East Palo Alto is a designated Medically Underserved Area (MUA) and Health Professional Shortage Area (HPSA).
-It was considered a food desert until the arrival of Mi Pueblo Foods in 2009.
-In Palo Alto, just across the 101 freeway from East Palo Alto, less than 1% of residents depend on food stamps, a stark comparison to the 13% of East Palo Alto’s residents who are dependent.
-The linkage between income, food insecurity, and health are clear: Nearly half of the elementary school kids in the city are overweight or obese.
+With only one grocery store for a population of 30,000 people, much of EPA is considered a Low Access Community by the USDA.
+Nearly half the children are overweight or obese, and 13% of the population participates in the Supplemental Nutrition Assistance Program (S.N.A.P.) - a stark comparison to its next door neighbor, Palo Alto (home to Stanford University), where less than 1% of residents depend on S.N.A.P.
+The linkage between income, food insecurity, and health is clear: Nearly half of the elementary school kids in the city are overweight or obese.
 The average lifespan of an East Palo Alto resident is just 61.8 years (a full 7 years less than the average lifespan of the greater San Mateo county), while the leading cause of death is heart disease.

 Yet East Palo Alto and its residents have a rich history of agriculture and food independence.
 East Palo Alto is home to many first generation immigrants (70% of East Palo Altans speak a language other than English at home), who often grew up depending on land in their home countries for nourishment.
 Collective Roots seeks to reinvigorate this important connection to the land to improve the economic independence, health, and community connectedness of East Palo Alto.